jbirddog/blue/README.md

 | Magenta | `@` |
 | White | `&` |

-Opcodes also have no prefix.
+Opcodes have no prefix and show their default visual representation.

 ## Forth Data Structures